La Flèche Wallonne is back after 2020’s strange season.

-There are 25 world teams taking part in this year’s La Flèche Wallonne, ranging from the CCC Team, UAE Emirates, Bahrain-McLaren, Deceuninck-Quick-Step, and many others.
+There are 25 world teams taking part in this year’s La Flèche Wallonne, ranging from the Lotto, UAE Emirates, Bahrain Victorious, Deceuninck-Quick-Step, and many others.

-Last years winner Julian Alaphilippe (Spain) will be looking to win his third La Flèche Wallonne race in a row after he won both the 2018 and 2019 competitions.
+Last years winner Marc Hirschi (Switzerland) will be looking to win his second La Flèche Wallonne race in a row after he won the 2020 competition.

 I’m sure you are looking forward to seeing these elites battle it out on the hills.